 Try A Texas-Sized Cinnamon Roll from Your Bread Machine that fills an 8-inch round pan adding a fun twist to a holiday cinnamon roll tradition.
-Recipe makes 2 pans.
+This recipe makes 2 pans.
 No bread machine?
 See these instructions for converting this recipe to be mixed by hand or a stand mixer in the notes at the end of the recipe.

 We must have them.
 My recipe is pretty much traditional, but no harm in changing up the appearance.
 Right?
 I’m always looking for a new twist on tradition, and this variation seems pretty harmless.

 After modifying my original cinnamon roll recipe just slightly, these rolls are a touch richer and even more delicious.